LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

-Proceed to modify your branch by committing changes with reasonably-sized work portions (i.e., *atomic commits*), and add tests that will exercise your new code.
+Proceed to modify your branch by committing changes with reasonably-sized work portions (i.e., *atomic commits*), and add tests that will exercise your new code, as needed.
 If you are creating new functionality, please add documentation to the appropriate section of the `RAJA User Guide <https://readthedocs.org/projects/raja/>`_.
 The source files for the RAJA documentation are maintained in the ``RAJA/docs`` directory.
+Also, consider adding example code(s) that illustrate usage of the new features you develop.
+These should be placed in the ``RAJA/examples`` directory and referenced in the RAJA User Guide as needed.

 After your new code is complete, you've tested it, and developed appropriate documentation, you can push your branch to GitHub and create a PR in the RAJA project.
+It will be reviewed by members of the RAJA team, who will provide comments, suggestions, etc.

+Note that not all required :ref:`ci-label` can be run on a PR made from a branch in a fork of the RAJA repo.
+When the RAJA team is comfortable with your PR, it will be pulled into the RAJA GitHub repo (see :ref:`prfromfork-label`).
+Then, it will run through all required testing and receive final reviews.
-It will be reviewed by members of the RAJA team, who will provide comments, suggestions, etc. After it is approved and all CI checks pass, your contribution will be merged into the RAJA repository.
+After it is approved and all CI testing checks pass, your contribution will be merged into the RAJA repository, most likely the develop branch.

 .. important:: When creating a branch that you intend to be merged into the
                RAJA repo, please give it a succinct name that clearly describes